ramSeraph/release_tools/README.md

 - `--extension`, `-e`: The file extension of the files to upload (e.g., `.zip`).
 This argument can be specified multiple times.
 - `--overwrite`: (Optional) Overwrite existing assets in the release.
 - `--create-extra-releases`, `-x`: (Optional) Create supplementary releases if the main release is full.
+- `--repo`, `-g`: (Optional) The GitHub repository in the format `owner/repo`.
+If not provided, it will be inferred from the current directory.

 **Example:**